armory/docs/content/en/docs/installation/guide/install-on-aws.md

 ## Next steps

-Now that you have Spinnaker up and running, here are some of the next things you may want to do:
+Now that you have Armory up and running, here are some of the next things you may want to do:

 - Configuration of certificates to secure your cluster (see [this section](#configuring-tls-certificates) for notes on this)
 - Configuration of Authentication/Authorization (see the [Open Source Spinnaker documentation](https://www.spinnaker.io/setup/security/))
-- Add Kubernetes accounts to deploy applications to (see [Creating and Adding a Kubernetes Account to Spinnaker as a Deployment Target]({{< ref "add-kubernetes-account" >}}))
+- Add Kubernetes accounts to deploy applications to (see [Creating and Adding a Kubernetes Account to Armory as a Deployment Target]({{< ref "add-kubernetes-account" >}}))
 - Add GCP accounts to deploy applications to (see the [Open Source Spinnaker documentation](https://www.spinnaker.io/setup/install/providers/gce/))
 - Add AWS accounts to deploy applications to (see the [Open Source Spinnaker documentation](https://www.spinnaker.io/setup/install/providers/aws/))